 Article continues after this invitation:

-- Then it outlines the greatest strengths of each type…
+- Learn the greatest strengths of your specific Productivity Type…

 How Do We Do WE?